 For many visitors, it is the favorite of all the Angkor temples.
 It is estimated that at one time there were over 200 of these carvings adorning the temple.

 Located in the heart of Angkor Wat this temple is an interesting mix of both Hinduism and Buddhism.
 Archaeologists believe it once had 49 or 54 towers but today 40 have been restored.

-It is King Jaravarman VIIs state temple and was a Mahayanist Temple.
+It is the state temple of King Jayavarman VII and was a Mahayanist Temple.
 Cambodia is now a Theravada Buddhist country and over time the Theravada Buddhist Kings made changes to the Temple.

 This was the ancient capital of Angkor built by the Khmer King in 1177 it is also the last major city of the Khmer Empire.

 Some of the more unusual figures carved at Angkor Thom are the depictions of animals like pigs, water buffaloes, snakes, and so on, not the usual mystical or mythical creatures depicted elsewhere at Angkor Wat.